splunk/public-o11y-docs/incident-intelligence/create-configure-incident-policies.rst

 Delete an incident policy
 ===========================

-If you want to stop using an existing incident policy, you can either modify it or delete it and create a new one.
+If you want to stop using an existing incident policy, you can either modify or delete the policy and create a new one.
 When you delete an incident policy, new alerts that were previously routed to the incident policy are no longer grouped to new or existing incidents.
 The deleted incident policy is no longer listed when creating manual incidents.

 #.
 In Incident Intelligence, select :guilabel:`Incident Management`.
 #.
 In the Incident Policies list, locate the policy you want to delete.